My life as a dental student

 Tip – if you become a member of CGDent, you can download their standards and guidance to your device so they’re always on hand when you need them.
 You can join as a Student Member for £11.

-1. Make a reference guide for placement
+1. Make a reference guide for your placement

 Doing this will make your life so much easier on your clinical days.
-A resource could be something like a Word Document, OneNote, notebook with handwritten notes or a file with printouts.
+A resource could be something like a Word document, OneNote, notebook with handwritten notes or a file with printouts.
 It may be worthwhile to include guides for procedures you have learnt so far at university.
 They will act as a useful reference if you find yourself attempting a new procedure in clinic.

 1. Make clinical templates